vgribok/VladsOpenSourceBitsAndPieces/README.md

 # VladsOpenSourceBitsAndPieces
-This repo contains source files - not necesserily complete components - often just source files that I want to give away without granting exclusive rights to the code.
+This repo contains source files - not necessarily complete components - often just source files that I want to give away without granting exclusive rights to the code to users.